Skip to main content

 However, the introduction of alcohol into this finely tuned system necessitates a more granular understanding of its effects on specific cardiovascular markers.
 The interaction is not a simple one; it is a complex interplay between ethanol metabolism, hormone processing, and the direct physiological effects of alcohol on the heart and blood vessels.
 A deeper examination of these mechanisms reveals why moderation is a clinical imperative for women on these therapies.

-One of the most immediate and measurable effects of alcohol consumption is on and heart rate.
+One of the most immediate and measurable effects of alcohol consumption is on blood pressure and heart rate.
 While a single, moderate drink might cause a temporary and slight decrease in blood pressure for some, chronic or excessive alcohol intake consistently leads to hypertension.
 For a woman on hormonal therapy, this is a critical consideration.

 Estrogen and testosterone have vasodilatory effects, meaning they help to relax and widen blood vessels, which can contribute to healthy blood pressure.
 However, the hypertensive effect of excessive alcohol can counteract this benefit.
 Furthermore, alcohol can induce cardiac arrhythmias, or irregular heartbeats.